 Dents’ practices and operations are consistent with the principal goals and strategies set out by the UN Global Compact and The Ethical Trade initiative Base Code.
 We also ensure that our practices and procedures are in compliance with all relevant environmental, health and safety laws and ordinances in the cities and regions in which we source, manufacture, or sell our products.

-Dents has minimized the amount of energy needed at its purpose built facility in Warminster, England, by fitting solar panels to generate its own electricity and installing movement sensors on the energy efficient LED lights used throughout the building.
+Dents has minimised the amount of energy needed at its purpose built facility in Warminster by fitting solar panels to generate its own electricity and installing movement sensors on the energy efficient LED lights used throughout the building.